engageinteractive/laravel-frontend/README.md

 composer require engage/laravel-frontend
 ```

-The package's service provided will be autoloaded on startup.
+The package's service provider will be autoloaded on startup.

 Next publish the templates and config file: